near/docs/docs/tutorials/contracts/nfts/blockcraft-nfts.md

 > ![Village House Minecraft](/docs/assets/nfts/village-house-minecraft.png)

-You'll then want to choose the boundaries of the structure that you'd like to copy which we will turn into schematics.
-These schematics will be placed on chain for you or others to potentially download and paste in their own worlds.
+You'll then want to choose the boundaries of the structure that you'd like to copy.
+We will turn these into schematics which will be placed on chain for you or others to potentially download and paste in your own worlds.

 To do this, we'll need to outline the boundaries of the build using WorldEdit.
 Stand in the bottom left corner of your build and run:

 ```bash
 //pos1